 “You’re expecting your period?”

-She blinked like I’d just told her I planned to summit barefoot.
+She gasped like I’d just told her I planned to summit barefoot.

-My tentmate found out later.
+My tentmate who just entered the room was shocked too.
 We’d shared four nights and hadn’t once talked about blood.

-“Wait—you’ve had your period this whole trek?
+She said, “Wait—you’ve had your period this whole trek?
 I couldn’t even tell.
+I can never ever do that.”

 And for a moment, I didn’t know how to respond.